MarbyRazor/dotfiles/README.md

 # dotfiles

-Marby's `.dotfiels` Repository with the following features:
+Marby's `.dotfiles` Repository with the following features:

 - NeoVim as IDE